PepMS/eagle-mpc/README.md

 ### Dependencies
 #### Crocoddyl
+**Crocoddyl** stands for *Contact Robot Optimal Control by Differential Dynamic Library*.
+It is a library to create and solve optimal control problems for robotics.

+:warning: **Crocoddyl** needs to be built from source.
+Here: :arrow_down:

+*EagleMPC* has *Crocoddyl* as its main dependency (most of the classes contain *Crocoddyl* objects).
+Unfortunately, we cannot use the release packages given by the *Crocoddyl* team and we need to build it from source.
+This is due to the implementation of the *Squash-box FDDP* solver in the *EagleMPC* library.
+It inherits from the base class `crocoddyl::SolverFDDP` that has been slightly modified to consider different stopping criteria.

+Thus, the code you *Crocoddyl* version you need to build is in [this branch](https://github.com/PepMS/crocoddyl/tree/sbfddp).

+This library uses the **Squash-box FDDP** solver, which requires some small adjustments in the
+:information_source: **Information about branches**:
+- devel: same as in

 This library depends on the forked version of [Crocoddyl](https://github.com/PepMS/crocoddyl).
 Its devel branch is up to date.
 This version allows to choose among different stopping criteria for its different solvers.